 Alibaba contains suppliers from all over the world—USA, Pakistan, South Korea, The Philippines—but when you first filter by Verified Supplier, you're likely to only see only Chinese regions.

 Did you know that the most trusted suppliers on Alibaba are the ones who are in mainland China, Hong Kong, and Taiwan?
-The reason is that the standards for suppliers getting in are higher than the for those from the rest of the world.
-China did this because they wanted to update their old reputation for having scammers and cheap products so they can compete with the rest of the world.
+Standards are higher suppliers there than they are for the rest of the world.
+China did this because they wanted to update their old reputation for having cheap products so they can compete with the rest of the world.

 Pro tip!
 If you are looking for a Chinese supplier, you can select which region the supplier is located in.
 This gives you a huge advantage.
 For example, clothing manufactured in the China province, Zhejiang, tends to be lower in price but also cheaper in quality than clothing manufactured in Guangzhou.
 By knowing the right province, you can save yourself a lot of time, and also ensure you are getting higher quality products.